 Maintenance and restoration work in and alongside the river with the River Gipping Trust.

 Back in 2008, just after the Trust was formed we had a visit from Greg Chapman who was writing an article about our work for publication in “Anglia Afloat”.
-Here’s that article and you can find out a lot more about Greg by going to his website from this link.
+Here’s that article and you can find out a lot more about Greg by going to his website called Greg Afloat.

 The copy originally supplied by Greg to the magazine was far more detailed with more pictures.
-You may like to see this on his site from this link.
+You may like to see the original article on his website

 We are currently working at Pipps Ford.
 Work at Baylham is now complete but we return from time to time for general maintenance work like clearing up fallen trees etc. We normally meet every Wednesday throughout the year starting around 9.00 a.m.
 Hopefully we can resume when when the rules change.